kiranbakale/AMI-Readme/docs/environment_configure.md

 ## Overview

 Installing and configuring GitLab automatically is the most involved part of the process, as such Ansible is the most involved part of the Toolkit as a result.
-It's worth highlighting then how it works at a high level before we detail the steps on how to setup and use it.
+It's worth highlighting then how it works at a high level before we detail the steps on how to set up and use it.

 ### Playbooks and Roles